 Critters: Rare is the animal that is attracted to garlic, however, pocket gophers will feast on your crop as if you planted it just for them.
 Speedy trapping of these creatures will ensure that all your garlic lives to see harvest.

 We utilize a 4 year plot rotation for our garlic crops.
 In September 2021 we broke ground on a new, fresh field for Fall planting!
 This new field will accommodate our next 4 seasons of rotational garlic growing.
 As the new owners of this farm that had existing commercial garlic plots in place, we decided the best course of action was to start fresh going forward.
-Under Tilth requirements for organic certification we are required to grow cover crops on all plots that are not in use each year.
-We will always use mustard seed on our off years.
-Also required, is sanitation of tools and equipment used in the garlic fields.
-We do, and often!
+We will always use mustard seed on our off years in past and future plots.
+Sanitation of tools and equipment used in the garlic fields is important.
+We do it, and often!
 Even the tractor tires and implements are sanitized before going into our dedicated garlic fields.
 To make it easier we keep specific buckets, shears, shovels, rakes, gloves, and gopher traps dedicated solely to the garlic and their fields.
 All of our garlic trimmings go right into a burn barrel.
 The compost and manure inputs come directly from our farm and our livestock, and are appropriately seasoned.
-The Tilth requires that all compost inputs are approved prior to amending the soil.
 The pocket gophers are our nemesis- please send help!

-At the end of each harvest we send out a sample of soil and garlic bulbs to test for the presence of nematodes before we offer our garlic for sale.
-It truly is a small price to pay for peace of mind because we care.
+At the end of each harvest we send out a sample of soil and seed garlic bulbs to test for the presence of nematodes before we offer our garlic for sale.
 The majority of our planted seed will be our own from prior harvest.
-When we order organic seed garlic to increase our varieties we only purchase from farms that utilize 4 year crop rotation and/or undertake nematode testing as well.
+When we order seed garlic to increase our varieties we only purchase from farms that utilize 4 year crop rotation and/or undertake nematode testing as well.
 We also test incoming seed garlic from other farms before it goes into our fields.
 As a commercial grower the last thing we want is to ruin our garlic, our fields, and our livlihood -or- be in the hot seat for ruining someone else's.